ahartman/CNC-Camera-Installer/README.md

 ## Screen images
 ![Red Crosshair](images/red_crosshair.jpg) ![White Crosshair](images/white_crosshair.jpg)

-The left image shows a red crosshair and a magnification of 1x, the right one a white crosshair with a magnification of 2x.The diagonal cross was drawn on the material with a fine pencil.
+The first image shows a red crosshair and a magnification of 1x, the second one a white crosshair with a magnification of 2x.The diagonal cross was drawn on the material with a fine pencil.
 ## How to use
 You should first connect your CNC router USB-camera to your Mac and then start CNC Camera.
 Theoretically you can connect multiple cameras although this is of little use.